vstinner/vstinner.github.io/content/daemon-threads-python-finalization-python32.rst

 Conclusion
 ==========

-Daemon threads are causing issues in Python finalization.
+Daemon threads caused crashes in the Python finalization, first noticed in 2005.

-Python 3.2 (released in February 2011) gets a new GIL and also a bugfix for daemon thread.
-Python 3.3 (released in September 2012) also gets a bugfix for daemon threads.
-The Python finalization is now more reliable.
+Python 3.2 (released in February 2011) got a new GIL and also a bugfix for daemon thread.
+Python 3.3 (released in September 2012) also got a bugfix for daemon threads.
+The Python finalization became more reliable.

 Changing Python finalization is risky.
-A backport of a bugfix into Python 2.7 causes a regression which requires to revert the bugfix.
+A backport of a bugfix into Python 2.7.8 caused a regression which required to revert the bugfix in Python 2.7.9.